sarahc-dev/CV/README.md

 - Learnt about Git workflow - using branches, pull requests and merging to work collaboratively, and minimise code conflicts.
 - Completed the Makers emotional intelligence program - including training in empathy, feedback and communication.

-#### CashMoney Uk - Birmingham, Uk (December 2022 - current)
+#### CashMoney Uk - Birmingham, Uk (December 2022 - Sept 2023)

-- I am currently the sole developer working with a small team on a redesign of their existing website with a focus on a cleaner look and tailored forms for some individual services.
-While still in development, it can be viewed [here](https://chipper-faloodeh-f128c4.netlify.app/).
+- I worked with a small company on a redesign of their existing website with a focus on a cleaner look and tailored forms for some services to provide a more streamlined customer experience.
+Due to some unforeseen issues with deploying the site on Netlify, the website I created didn't go into production.
+But the design I created was used, and the preview of my work is [here](https://chipper-faloodeh-f128c4.netlify.app/).
 - Using Next.js, TypeScript, Tailwind CSS, HeadlessUi, React Hook Form and Netlify to create a fast, responsive website with dynamic forms to better enable them to get leads with the exact information they require first time around.

 #### Career Break